dragonflydb/documentation/docs/command-reference/strings/decr.md

 ### Can I use `DECR` to decrement a very large number?

-Yes, `DECR` can handle very large integers, but keep in mind there is a limit imposed by Redis’s storage of integers.
+Yes, `DECR` can handle very large integers, but keep in mind there is a limit imposed by Redis's storage of integers.
 The maximum and minimum values typically correspond to the range of signed 64-bit integers.